Average ACT Scores by State (Most Recent)

 Now that you've had a chance to skim the list of state ACT averages, we thought it would be fun to highlight the highs and lows of the United States' ACT performance.
 See if your state made the cut below!

-However, it should be noted that these districts/states have relatively low ACT participation: 18% for the District of Columbia, 4% for California, 9% for Massachusetts, and 9% for Connecticut.
+However, it should be noted that these districts/states have relatively low ACT participation: Both Connecticut and Massachusetts have only 8%, District of Columbia has 17%, California has just 4%, and New York has 9%.
 This is because the SAT is more popular in these districts/states.

 So what does this data mean?
 Ultimately, it suggests that those taking the ACT in these states are ambitious, college-bound students looking to improve their applications, which would make for a higher average ACT score.